 - 5×3 minute FastPedals (aim for a cadence of 110+ rpm), 2 minute recovery

 - FastPedals are exactly what they sound like.
 Shift into an easy gear so there’s only a little bit of resistance on the pedals.
 Increase your cadence until you’re bouncing in the saddle and then back off slightly until you’re able to keep your hips from bouncing/rocking in the saddle.
 Stay at this cadence for the rest of the interval.

 - 3×8 minute SteadyState intervals with 6 minutes recovery (advanced riders can make these intervals 10 or even 12 minutes long.
 Recovery should stay at 6 minutes.)

 - SteadyState intervals on the bike should be completed at an intensity right around your lactate threshold power output, which for most people is an RPE of about 8 on a 1-10 scale.
-If you’re familiar with the CTS Field Test (Two 8-minute time trials separated by 10 minutes of easy spinning recovery.
-Apply the higher of the two average HR or Power outputs to the following intensity percentages.), SteadyState interval intensity is 92-94% of CTS Field Test HR or 90-95% of CTS Field Test power output.
+You can also use the CTS Field Test to establish your training ranges.
+Click here to download the CTS Field Test descriptions and complete CTS Workout Descriptions.

 A more advanced version of this workout is to perform the FastPedal intervals at a higher power output so you are generating your lactate threshold power output at an exaggerated cadence.
 As written above, the FastPedal intervals are high-cadence, lower-power.
 High-power, high-cadence FastPedals are the next step to being able to maintain a high cadence at race pace and still have the capacity to surge from there.